• Link to X

 Sodium (Na)200 µg/lConsumers’ taps

 If you intend to discharge trade effluent or industrial waste water in to a public sewer or watercourse such as a stream, river, lake or the sea then you will need to obtain specific consent from your local sewerage undertaker.
+Your consent to discharge is likely to include strict limits on the quality of the effluent including its metal content.
+Water Treatment Services can analyse your waste water and effluent streams for a range of common metals including the following:

 • Antimony